keptlocal

 Drop a PDF to get started.

-How to delete pages from a PDF
+How to remove pages from a PDF

 1. Drop your PDF into the zone above, or click to browse and select it.

-2. In the Pages to delete field, enter the page numbers you want to remove — for example 1, 3, 5-8 removes pages 1, 3, 5, 6, 7, and 8.
+2. In the Pages to remove field, enter the page numbers you want to delete — for example 1, 3, 5-8 removes pages 1, 3, 5, 6, 7, and 8.

 Everything runs in your browser using pdf-lib.
 No file is sent to a server — open DevTools (F12) → Network while processing to verify zero upload requests.